 While studying law online, Mauro made lots of friends across Australia.

 “I was so thrilled when I was accepted,” Mauro said.
-“The tutorials and lectures gave me the opportunity to meet people and find study buddies, many of who are still friends now.
+“The online tutorials and lectures gave me the opportunity to meet people and find study buddies, many of who are still friends now.

-During his second year of studying law, Mauro suffered from some health issues and a marriage breakdown, which, for many people, could spell the end of their uni dream.
+During his second year of studying law, Mauro suffered some health issues and a marriage breakdown, which, for many people, could spell the end of their uni dream.
 Determined, Mauro carried on.

 “At times, it was a grind, but it was so fulfilling.
 I wanted to complete the studies no matter what, and I did.
 The support I got was outstanding.”

-- The first and second years of uni can be tough, but there are alternatives to dropping out.
+For those considering starting a law degree later in life, Mauro has some great advice: "The first and second years of uni can be tough, but don't give up.
+There are alternatives to dropping out.

 "If you can't manage a full study don't, then don't do it.
 Know your limitations and aim to have some balance in life.
 And remember, there's no such thing as a stupid question, so don't be afraid to ask for help."

 While Mauro credits the support provided by CDU's lecturers and staff for his success, let's not forget his determination.
 It's what motivated him to finish his degree, qualify to practice law and be admitted to the legal practice.